×

 When we asked people living in Stavanger what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Stavanger is generally quite pleasant.
 The city is known for its stunning natural beauty, with mountains, fjords, and beaches all within easy reach.
 The city also offers a wide range of cultural activities, from museums and galleries to music festivals and outdoor activities.
 The cost of living is relatively high, but the quality of life is excellent.
 The locals are friendly and welcoming, and the city is very safe.
 The public transportation system is efficient and reliable, making it easy to get around.
-All in all, Stavanger is an ideal destination for expats and digital nomads looking for a unique and exciting place to live," commented one expat who made the move to Stavanger.
+All in all, Stavanger is an ideal destination for expats and digital nomads looking for a unique and exciting place to live," said one expat who made the move to Stavanger.

-Learn More
+Learn MoreConnect

-Learn More
+Learn MoreConnect

 What do expats in Stavanger appreciate most about the local culture?

 "I appreciate the Norwegian's love of and respect for nature.
 I like the roundabouts as opposed to USA stoplights all over the place.
 I bike/walk, so I really enjoy that the sidewalks are separate from the roads and often wind off in completely different directions.
 I appreciate that Norwegians aren't easily offended.
 They have great food here as well.
 I also appreciate their lower crime rates.
-You can tell people really aren't expecting anything but the best in people they encounter," remarked one expat who made the move to Stavanger.
+You can tell people really aren't expecting anything but the best in people they encounter," said one expat who made the move to Stavanger.

 View More Answers